E-1 Visa (US Treaty Trader Visa)

 Once the initial E1 visa status is granted, the applicant may continue to extend their E1 visa status indefinitely, for as long as he or she continues to direct the commercial enterprise, and as long as the treaty remains in force between the US and the treaty country.

-Applicants in the E1 visa category must present extensive documentation detailing the business plan, the scope of the trade, the nature of the capital, and calculation of jobs to be created.
-A successful E-1 visa application should also ideally demonstrate how the enterprise will benefit the United States.
+Applicants in the E1 visa category must present extensive documentation detailing the nature, scope, frequency, and value of the trade.
+A successful E1 visa application should also ideally demonstrate how the enterprise will benefit the United States.
+Finally, unlike the sister E2 visa category, no US company or US-based physical office is required for the E1 category.